alexbers/asmon/README.md

         alert("rest service returned bad JSON")
 ```

-The `checker` decorator can have these arguments:
+The `checker` decorator also can have these arguments:

-- args: create multiple tasks, one per argument.
+- **args**: create multiple tasks, one per argument.
 Default: single task without arguments is created
-- pause: pause after check in seconds until the next check.
+- **pause**: pause after check in seconds until the next check.
 Default: see config.py
-- max_starts_per_sec: limits the number of function calls per second.
+- **max_starts_per_sec**: limits the number of function calls per second.
 Useful if you have many tasks.
 Default: no limit
-- alerts_repeat_after: if alert remain active for a specified time, send a reminder message.
+- **alerts_repeat_after**: if alert remain active for a specified time, send a reminder message.
 Default: no reminders
-- timeout: timeout of check function.
+- **timeout**: timeout of check function.
 Default: no timeout

 Another example, *check_certs.py*, showing `checker` decorator usage with arguments and a built-in
-check for TLS certificate expiration:
+check for TLS-certificate expiration:

 ```python
 from asmon import checker, alert